FREE SHIPPING AT $150

 There was a significant beneficial effect of multivitamin-mineral supplementation compared with placebo on episodic memory in the study participants.
 Episodic memory is a type of long-term memory that involves conscious recollection of previous experiences together with their context in terms of time, place, associated emotions, etc.

-Regarding clinical importance, the effect of daily multivitamin-mineral supplementation on global cognition over a 2-3 year period may translate to
+Regarding clinical importance, the effect of daily multivitamin-mineral supplementation on global cognition over a 2-3 year period may translate to a reduction in cognitive aging by 2 years compared with placebo.

 Findings from this research support the benefits of a multivitamin-mineral supplement in preventing cognitive decline among older adults.

 There is more research needed to delineate the mechanisms of action, but a potential explanation for these findings is that these combinations of vitamins and minerals interact with multiple biologic pathways.
-These pathways support cognitive health, therefore mitigating the deficiencies in nutritional and micronutrients in older adults and lowering the risk of cognitive decline(4).
+These pathways support cognitive health, therefore mitigating the deficiencies in nutritional and micronutrients in older adults and lowering the risk of cognitive decline(4)

 At this point, we can assume that the major role that multivitamin-mineral supplementation plays is that it ensures there are no deficiencies in these micronutrients, thus enabling optimum functioning of the metabolic pathways and enzymes related to cognitive function.